Resources for support at every stage of the writing process:

 - If your instructor talks about assignment requirements in class, take careful notes and bring these to your Writing Center appointment.

-- If you must miss a class on a day when your course outline shows an assignment will be explained, be sure to ask the instructor for guidelines.
+- If you must miss a class on a day when your syllabus shows an assignment will be explained, be sure to ask the instructor for guidelines.

 - When in doubt, meet with or email your instructor to ask any clarifying questions.